longhorn09/lorebot-graphql-api/README.md

 # lorebot-graphql-api
-Backend microservice in NodeJS using GraphQL and CloudSQL database
+Backend microservice in NodeJS using GraphQL and CloudSQL database, leveraging Fastify and ApolloServer

 ## Project Structure